 Eligible ATP projects include: roads, bridges, highway safety, transit capital, rail safety projects and projects under the Transportation Alternatives Program.
 Rail safety projects are currently chosen on a statewide level.
 A road must be a major collector or an arterial to be eligible for federal funding.

 Transportation Planning Activities

 MMDC is involved with transportation planning on a local, regional and state-wide level.
+MMDC staff, on occasion, are appointed to statewide or district level committees to assist with transportation planning issues.
 MMDC assists communities with local transportation studies and assistance.
-The Commission has prepared a number of community comprehensive plans that include transportation as a major component.
-Staff has been part of a number of technical advisory committees for community or corridor transportation planning activities.
-Staff has prepared a county trails plan and has provided technical assistance for trail development.
+The Commission has prepared numerous community comprehensive plans that include transportation as a major component.
+Staff has been part of many technical advisory committees for community or corridor transportation planning activities.
+Staff has prepared county trails plans, city trail plans, city active living transportation plans, numerous Safe Routes to School plans and has provided technical assistance for trail development.
 Staff has also assisted with a variety of other local transportation specialty plans through the years.
-The Commission also becomes involved with providing assistance to local areas that have formed coalitions to support needed transportation projects on a given highway/rail corridor.
+The Commission also aids local areas that have formed coalitions to support needed transportation projects on a given highway/rail corridor.

 When the need arises, MMDC prepares transportation studies for the region.
 Some past examples include:

 - The Effects of Highway Upgrading on Economic Activity